-Sometimes a salty, brothy, comforting bowl of soup is the only thing that sounds appealing.
-And with onion and garlic, tender pasta, celery, and sweet carrots, it's great because this vegan noodle soup is also good for you.
+Sometimes a salty, comforting bowl of broth-y soup is the only thing that sounds appealing.
+And with onion, garlic, celery, and carrots, it's great because this vegan chicken noodle soup is also good for you!

-Recently I was dealing with a miserable head cold and seasonal allergies, and I was really struggling to find meals that sounded good.
+Recently I was dealing with a miserable head cold and I was really struggling to find meals that sounded appealing.
 You know how it is when you don't feel well... you couldn't have paid me to eat a salad!

-- Pasta - classic chicken noodle soup is usually made with egg noodles, which aren't vegan, but any wheat or gluten-free pasta works just as well.
-Spaghetti can be a bit difficult to eat, so I like to stick to bite-size shapes like rotini or fusilli.
+- pasta - classic chicken noodle soup is usually made with egg noodles, which aren't vegan, but any wheat pasta or gluten-free pasta works just as well.

-- Jackfruit and Chickpeas - I thought jackfruit would be a fun twist for our vegan "chicken."
+- jackfruit - I thought jackfruit would be a fun twist for our vegan "chicken."
 Even if you think you don't like the taste of jackfruit, don't worry.
 It really takes on the savory flavors of the soup.
-Since jackfruit is very low in calories, I added chickpeas to help make the soup more satisfying.
-Feel free to experiment with soy curls or store-bought vegan chicken strips instead.
+Feel free to use soy curls or store-bought vegan chicken strips instead of jackfruit.

-Oh, and be sure to buy jackfruit packed in brine, not syrup.
-I like the one from Trader Joe's, but there are other good brands available in stores and online.
+Be sure to buy "young" jackfruit packed in brine, not syrup.
+I like the one from Trader Joe's, but there are other brands available in stores and online.

 First, make a batch of this DIY Vegan "Chicken" Broth Powder.
 It only takes about 5 minutes to mix together.
 Next...